 I love traditional French toast, but this overnight casserole version is my go-to when serving a crowd.
 You can easily make it in advance to free up some time on the morning of your big gathering.
 It’s so nice to already have breakfast taken care of!

 One of my favorite parts about the holidays is the food.
 I love cooking for family and friends and enjoying a delicious meal together.
 However on days like Christmas morning, the last place I want to be is in the kitchen.

 That’s why I love this berry french toast casserole.
 It’s perfect for days like Christmas, when you want to just put something in the oven and enjoy time with the family.
 You can make it the day before and simply pop it in the oven the next morning.
 You’ll have a delicious homemade breakfast ready AND be able to spend time with your family!

 - ASSEMBLE.
-This recipe starts with a french bread base.
-Cube the bread and add it to your baking dish.
-Then beat together the milk, eggs, brown sugar and cinnamon and pour it over the top.
+This recipe starts with a French bread base.
+Slice the bread into cubes and add it to your baking dish.
+Then whisk together the milk, eggs, brown sugar and cinnamon and pour the egg mixture on top.
 This will sit overnight and soak up nicely into the bread.

 - TOP.
 Then you’ll add a brown sugar crumble topping and berries to the top of the bread right before baking.
 I love using frozen mixed berries because we always have them on hand in the freezer.
 They give it the perfect sweet flavor!

 - BAKE.
 I love to cook my casserole the full hour so that the top of the bread becomes a little caramelized/toasted and the center is cooked through.
 If you’d like the center more of a bread pudding texture, I would take it out about 15 minutes sooner.
 Either way it’s delicious!